 The Oregon Rafting & Rock Climbing course offers students an opportunity to challenge themselves physically and mentally while exploring amazing wilderness areas.
-The first days of your trip will be spent building critical skills in teamwork and the outdoors.
-At the world famous Smith Rock State Park, you will learn climbing techniques, as well as the basic gear, knots, and rope systems that keep you safe amidst the towering geologic formations.
-Along the wild and scenic Deschutes River, your team will learn paddling methods, river hydrology, raft captaining, and self-rescue techniques.
-The course also includes an emphasis on leadership, character development, and an ethic of service.
+The first days of your trip will be spent building critical teamwork and outdoor skills.
+You will learn climbing techniques, basic gear, knots, and rope systems amidst various rock formations.
+Along the wild and scenic Deschutes River, you will learn paddling methods, river hydrology, raft captaining and self-rescue techniques.
+The course also includes an emphasis on leadership, character development and an ethic of service.
 Whether navigating through rapids, hiking long distances to reach climbs, or keeping calm when exposed to heights, wilderness travel is demanding.
-You do not need to have any previous experience, but arriving physically fit and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
+You do not need to have any previous experience but arriving physically fit and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.

 This course starts within the next week.
 Please call us at 866-467-7651 to assess the possibility of applying for this course!

 APPLY NOW This means a course has several open spots and is actively processing applications.